Paskenta Band of Nomlaki Indians: History

 There were two major divisions of Nomlaki Indians in California: the Hill Nomlaki and the River Nomlaki.
-The Paskenta Nomlaki occupying the territory east of the Coastal Range now known as Tehama and Glenn counties.
+The Paskenta Nomlaki are the Hill Nomlaki, occupying the territory east of the Coastal Range now known as Tehama and Glenn counties.

 Nomlaki tribes lived in villages under the leadership of a chieftain.
 These villages had a population of 25 to 200 people.
 The chief's house was larger than the others and formed the center of the village, facing the water source.
 In addition to serving as the chief's residence, it was the men's house and focal point of village life.
 Other houses in the village were constructed from bent saplings with vine and thatch; they faced the chief's house.

 The Nomlaki's primary foods were acorns, grass seeds and tubers, deer, elk, rabbits, birds, and fish.
 All men hunted, but some specialized in certain techniques and methods.
 Hunting was done both in groups and individually with bows and arrows, clubs, nets, snares, and traps.
 Women, often working groups, gathered many different seeds and tubers, including at least eight varieties of acorns.
 In the spring, salt was obtained from stream banks.

 The Paskenta Rancheria was created, along with other Wintu Rancherias, in 1906 and 1909.
 In 1920, the rancheria was 260-acres.
 In 1959, the rancheria was terminated under the California Rancheria Termination Act, and the lands were sold to non-Native peoples.
 Despite the denial of federally recognized tribal status, the Paskenta Band maintained its tribal identity and culture while it worked for restoration as a Native American tribe.
 Finally in 1994, the federal government restored the Paskenta Band of Nomlaki Indians to full tribal status.
 The current rancheria is 2000-acres large.

 The Paskenta Band is headquartered in Corning, California.
-The current tribal chairperson is Andrew “Dru” Alejandre, who succeeds Andy Freeman and Everett Freeman, who was instrumental in the tribal regaining their tribal recognition.
+The current tribal chairperson is Andrew "Dru" Alejandre, who succeeds Andy Freeman and Everett Freeman, who was instrumental in the tribal regaining their tribal recognition.